-6.2.1 update the Enthuse Event Registration Software with any and all content provided from time to time by the Client;
+6.2.1 update the Enthuse Event Registration Software with any and all content provided from time to time by the Customer;

-6.2.2 comply with any written request by the Client to remove any content from the Enthuse Event Registration Software;
+6.2.2 comply with any written request by the Customer to remove any content from the Enthuse Event Registration Software;

 Each party will maintain as confidential all information obtained under or in connection with these this Agreement and will not divulge such information to any person (except to their own agents and then only to those agents who need to know same) without the other party’s prior written consent.

 This clause will not extend to information which was rightfully in the possession of the other party prior to the commencement of the negotiations that led to this Agreement, which was already in the public domain or becomes so at a future date (otherwise than as a result of a breach of this clause).

 Each party will ensure that its employees, subcontractors, assignees or agents are aware of and comply with the requirements of this clause.

 These obligations of confidentiality will survive the expiry or termination of this Agreement.